sopelj/hass-ember-mug-component/README.md

 | LED Colour  | light.turn_on        | entity_id and rgb    |
 | Target Temp | number.set_value     | entity_id and value  |
 | Temp Unit   | select.select_option | entity_id and option |

+## Notice of Non-Affiliation and Disclaimer

+This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Ember.

+The name Ember as well as related names, marks, emblems and images are registered trademarks of their respective owners.